zkemail/docusaurus/docs/audits.md

 ### 2024 zk-regex and ZKsync update by Matter Labs

-The zk-regex rewrite and Solidity ZKsync deployments underwent an audit by Matter Labs in October 2024.
-You can view the full audit report here:
+Matter Labs audited our zk-regex rewrite and ZKsync Solidity contracts in October 2024.
+The audit report is available below.

-Below is a breakdown of the final commits for the related repositories after the audit, where the identified issues have been addressed:
+The following commits contain all fixes addressing the audit findings:

 - Fixes committed at [9ed376](https://github.com/zkemail/zk-email-verify/tree/9ed3769dc3d96fb0d7c45f1f014dcd9bfb63675b) for zk-email-verify
 - Fixes committed at [7002a2](https://github.com/zkemail/zk-regex/tree/7002a2179e076449b84e3e7e8ba94e88d0a2dc2f) for zk-regex